 Incident Detection and Awareness

-Truth be told, each time you go out on a hike or bike ride, you’re putting yourself at risk of incidents such as vehicle-related accidents, for example.
+Each time you go out on a hike or bike ride, you’re putting yourself at risk of incidents .
 The 945’s incident detection is a great tool that will notify and request help from your friends and family the moment it detects that something is wrong.

 It doesn’t necessarily have to be a car accident, and even if you’re lost, for example, the watch will automatically notify people close to you.